Six Shooter (film)

 Six Shooter is a 2004 short film written and directed by Martin McDonagh and starring Brendan Gleeson and Rúaidhrí Conroy.
-It earned several awards, including the Oscar for Best Live Action Short Film at the 78th Academy Awards.
+A co-production between the United Kingdom and Ireland, it earned several accolades, including the Academy Award for Best Live Action Short Film as well as the BAFTA Award for Best Short Film nomination.

 Plot

 A doctor informs Donnelly that his wife died at 3 o'clock that morning.
 He brings Donnelly to her bedside and then excuses himself, as the hospital is unusually busy: there have recently been two cot deaths, as well as a woman whose son "shot the poor head off her."
 Donnelly spends a few moments unsure of what to say to his wife and gives her a photo of David, their pet rabbit, before leaving.

 On the train ride home, Donnelly sits opposite a foul-mouthed, chain-smoking young man.
 Donnelly tolerates the kid and allows himself to be engaged in some inane conversation, but a couple across the aisle are less accepting of the kid's abrasive manner.
 After some animated exchanges, the kid leaves to get something from the buffet car.
 Although he asks if anyone else wants anything, when Donnelly asks for some tea, the kid just mocks him.
 Donnelly asks the couple what is wrong and learns their son is one of the infants who died.

 The kid returns with tea for Donnelly, but refuses his money.
 The couple has left their booth, and Donnelly tells the kid about their son's death.
 The kid says they probably "banged it on something", and that he is surprised more parents do not kill their children because most kids are rotten, himself included.
 The couple returns, and the kid and the husband almost come to blows over the kid's language, but Donnelly intervenes.

 Donnelly goes to the buffet cart to get a drink, and the man comes to get tea and engages him in a brief conversation.
 The kid sits next to the wife, who is looking at a picture of her baby.
 He says the boy looks like one of the members of Bronski Beat, which is probably why she "banged it on something."
 Aghast, the woman steps on a table to get out of the booth and trips, tearing the picture.
 She leaves the train car and the kid goes back to his seat, where he wonders if he has gone too far.
 Moments later, something thumps against the window, so the kid follows the wife and discovers the torn picture of the baby on the floor next to an open exterior door.